All companies

 Has Tavus pricing changed over time?

 Yes.
 In 2023 Tavus sold a flat $275/mo personalized-marketing-video plan.
-It pivoted to usage-based CVI API pricing in August 2024 (Starter $39, Growth $375), raised those to $59 and $397 in March 2025, and added PALs consumer plans by early 2026.
+It pivoted to usage-based CVI API pricing in August 2024 (Starter $39, Growth $375), raised those to $59 and $397 in March 2025, added PALs consumer plans by early 2026, and in mid-2026 expanded the developer ladder to six tiers — adding a $22 Starter and a $975 Business plan.

 Does Tavus have a free tier?